localdevices/ffpiv/README.md

 implementations in other native python libraries such as numpy.
 FF-PIV provides efficient, easy-to-use tools for analyzing PIV data.

+## Acknowledgement

+This library is strongly based on the [OpenPIV](https://github.com/openpiv/openpiv-python) code base.
+Most of the code base of this library inherits code from the OpenPIV project.
+We acknowledge the work done by all contributors of OpenPIV.

 ## Introduction

 Particle Image Velocimetry (PIV) is an optical method of flow visualization used in research and diagnostics to obtain